-‘We are being tortured,’ say Indians alleging they are not being allowed to cross Ukraine border
+‘We are being tortured’: Indians allege they are not being allowed to cross Ukraine border

-Several Indians have shared videos of them being stranded and assaulted at the border posts.
+Several Indians have shared videos of being stranded and assaulted at the border posts.

-Many Indians still stuck in Ukraine have alleged that they have been stopped from crossing the country’s borders and have been assaulted by the authorities of the conflict-hit country.
-Since Sunday, several of them have shared their ordeal through social media posts.
+Many Indians stuck in Ukraine have alleged that they have been stopped from crossing the country’s borders and have been assaulted by the authorities of the conflict-hit country.
+Since Sunday, several of them have described their ordeal on social media.

 On Monday, Congress MP Rahul Gandhi posted a video on Twitter where armed men could be seen assaulting people at what appears to be a border post.
-In the widely shared video, women could be heard screaming and a man saying in Hindi: “See, how they are beating up women”.
+In the widely shared video, women could be heard screaming and a man saying in Hindi: “See, how they are beating up women.”

 “My heart goes out to the Indian students suffering such violence and their family watching these videos,” Gandhi wrote on Twitter.
-He urged the central government to share a detailed evacuation plan.
+He urged the central government to make public a detailed evacuation plan.

-Mansi Chaudhary, an Indian student in Ukraine, told NDTV on Sunday that they had been “tortured”.
+Mansi Chaudhary, an Indian student in Ukraine, told NDTV on Sunday that those waiting to cross the Ukraine border had been “tortured”.
 On her way back to her hostel after spending three days at the Ukraine-Poland border, she told the news channel that Indians were not being allowed to cross over to the neighbouring country.

 “Border guards are not letting us cross,” Chaudhary said.
 “If someone tries to cross, they attack them with rods.
 They are punching them in the faces.
 Yesterday [Saturday], they also opened fire.”